Valentine: Nigerian celebrities who tensioned fans with loved-up moments

 The actress and her husband understood the assignment as they donned white and red outfits.

-Thei daughter, Florida was also not left out of the show and fans could not help but hush over the couple.
+Their daughter, Florida was also not left out of the show and fans could not help but gush over the couple.

 10. Anita Joseph

-The actress and her man not only celebrated Valentine's day, they also marked their wedding anniversary.
+The actress and her man not only celebrated Valentine's Day, but they also marked their wedding anniversary.

 11. Uche Ogbodo

-The actress gushed heavily over her man on social media on Valentine's day.
-Juat like many others, Uche dedicated a lovely post to the love that she shares with the father of her child.
+The actress gushed heavily over her man on social media on Valentine's Jay.
+Just like many others, Uche dedicated a lovely post to the love that she shares with the father of her child.

 12. 2baba